robreder/RaspySayIp4Addr/README.md

 # RaspySayIp4Addr
 Welcome to the project RaspySayIp4Addr.
 This project is mainly thougth to be used on raspberry pis as for me this is the main use case.
 But if you would use such a solution on an other linux system fill free to use it there.
 I will be glad if I get some inputs from you.
 So whenever you would have an idea to change this solution write me a note.
 # Idea of the solution
-The idea of this project was to add an audio output of the actual IP-V4 address on booting a raspberry pi computer.
+The idea for this project was to add an audio output of the actual IP-V4 address on booting a raspberry pi computer.
 Often when I use my RASPBERRY PIs for development I do not add a monitor to the raspberry pi and I just want to work with an external ssh client.
 But then I do not know the IP of this device.
 Of course there are also other possibilities to find this information (e.g. install fing on my laptop )

 But with this solution I will only add a small software that will tell me on the audio port what the current IP addresses are.
 I just need an ear plug.
+This audio output only will use the analog audio channel.
+Therefore the script first will change the audio output to analog before it says the IP addresses.
+Afterward it will set the audio channel back to the previous settings (Analog or HDMI).

 The solution uses python3.

 ## Installation